replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/run.md

 ---
 title: Run
-description: Run a specified command and output the results to a file
+description: Run a specified command and output the results to a file.
 ---
 ## Run Collector

-The `run` collector runs the specified command and includes the results in the collected output
+The `run` collector runs the specified command and includes the results in the collected output.

 ### Parameters

 In addition to the [shared collector properties](/collect/collectors/#shared-properties), the `run` collector accepts the following parameters:

 ##### `command` (Required)
-The command to execute on the host
+The command to execute on the host.

 ##### `args` (Required)
-The arguments to pass to the specified command
+The arguments to pass to the specified command.

 ## Example Collector Definition